ibm-cloud-docs/discovery-data/configuring-fields.md

 To access the **Manage fields** page, click the **Manage collections** icon on the navigation pane and open a collection.
 Click the **Manage fields** tab.
 For more information on collections, see [Creating collections](/docs/discovery-data?topic=discovery-data-collections).

 **Date format settings** - The following options are useful if you want to use time series visualization in the **Content Mining** project type or if you want to correctly parse dates from text in different languages.
 Use this option to add or delete date formats that are used to convert date strings to date-type data set fields.
 Only strings that are compatible with the Java `SimpleDateFormat` class are supported.
 You cannot add any documents that include alternative date formats to the index.
   - **Date formats** - Use this option to parse a string representation into the `Date` data type.
 For example, `Sun, 06 Nov 1994 08:49:37 GMT`, or `1994-11-06`, is parsed as the same date.
 This field supports the Java `SimpleDateFormat` class, so the date formats string can be in any format that the `SimpleDateFormat` class supports.
 If you know that your data does not match any of the predefined date formats, you can add a format that the Java `SimpleDateFormat` class supports, or you can delete any of the predefined formats. {{site.data.keyword.discoveryshort}} checks the date formats in order for each date-type data set field and uses the first format that successfully parses the field.
-Therefore, be sure to place the date format that you want to use at the top of the list.
+Therefore, be sure to place the date format that you want to use at the beginning of the list.
 You must run a full crawl or a full import to apply any changes to documents that are currently in the data set.
   - **Select a time zone** - You can use this option to designate a time zone for a document that has a generated time but no time-zone information.
 You can use this option to store a document creation time into a date-type data set field.
 For example, if a document is generated on `1 January 2020 1:00 AM Eastern Standard Time (EST)`, the document metadata only stores `2020-01-01 01:00 a.m.`.
 In this case, {{site.data.keyword.discoveryshort}} cannot parse `2020-01-01 01:00 a.m.` because, without time-zone information that is associated with the document, `2020-01-01 01:00 a.m.` is not specific.
 Because `1 January 2020 1:00 AM Eastern Standard Time (EST)` and `1 January 2020 1:00 AM Pacific Standard Time (PST)` are different times, you must select **(GMT-05:00) Eastern Standard Time** as the time zone ID so that {{site.data.keyword.discoveryshort}} parses `1 January 2020 1:00 AM` with the EST time zone, as intended.
   - **Select a language** - Use this option to choose a language to parse a string value that represents the date for the date-type data set fields.
 You can also use this option to manage any cultural- or language-specific patterns of the dates in your documents.
 For example, using the `EEE, MM dd, yyyy` format, the **English (United States)** locale can parse the string value of `"Wednesday, 07 01, 2020"`, and the **Japanese (Japan)** locale can parse the same string value of `"水曜日, 07 01, 2020"`.